RCS (Rich Communication Services)

 That sweet, sweet data

 Before RCS, your measure of SMS success stopped at the delivery receipt level (and even then, you may only get so far as a carrier handoff receipt—not a device receipt).
-This changes with RCS.
+This changes with RCS messaging.
 Read receipts, click-through rates, and other more traditional marketing measurements will be at your fingertips.
 With a better understanding of what messages resonated (and which didn’t), you can better tailor your marketing efforts.

 Ways to use RCS in Application-to-Person Messaging